rithik-dev/firebase_notifications_handler/README.md

 ## Migration Guide from v1.x to v2.x+

 * Numerous parameters were renamed to add clarity and consistency, and some were removed.
 Refer to the [CHANGELOG.md](https://github.com/rithik-dev/firebase_notifications_handler/blob/master/CHANGELOG.md#200---18032023) for more details.
+* Removed Constants class and added LocalNotificationsConfiguration class which holds android and ios specific configs for local notifications, and takes default values from firebase message, but these parameters can be overwritten by passing in values in the function getters.
 * NavigatorKey is no longer accepted/provided in the onTap, onOpenNotificationArrive callbacks.
 Instead, you'll have to create a key and maintain it in your app.
 Refer to the [example app](https://github.com/rithik-dev/firebase_notifications_handler/tree/master/example).
 * Moved android-specific local notifications config params like channelId, channelName, sound etc. to localNotificationsConfiguration.androidConfig.
 * Moved ios-specific local notifications config params like sound etc. to localNotificationsConfiguration.iosConfig.